majuss/globi-parasites/documents/paper_notes.md

 - "For instance, approximately 40% of genes in the Giardia genome have undergone gene duplication, with the majority of these involved in evading the host’s immune response (Sun et al. 2010"

 ### THE ORIGINS OF PARASITISM IN THE PROTISTS - J. R. Baker 1994
+- "Although it seems clear that a free-living existence must have preceded parasitism as a life-style"
+- apicomplexa became parasitic -> the got eaten by accident and got used to the life in ingestions tissues
+- "There are three major routes by which an endoparasitic life-style could be achieved: inges- tion and subsequent adaptation of free-living forms, deeper penetration of ectoparasitic forms, and devel- opment through a facultatively parasitic phase to one of obligate parasitism. "

 ### EVOLUTION OF INSECT PARASITISM IN RHABDITID AND DIPLOGASTRID NEMATODES - Walter Sudhaus 2008